bpbrianpark/jaybird-nest/README.md

 alt="Jason Park Photography Logo">
 </div>

+(yes, I made the logo in like 30 seconds)

-# Jaybird Nest - Cloudinary Image/Video Uploader
+# Nest - Cloudinary Image/Video Uploader

 A Go-based REST API for handling file uploads with Cloudinary integration and ML tag inference.
 Built with Gin framework.